Alisa was the scapegoat.

 - To Thine Own Self be True

-It seems like one of the most common double binds for ACoNs is speaking their truth and losing the love of their parents.
+It seems like one of the most common double binds for survivors of narcissistic abuse is that speaking the truth often threatens the love of their parents.
 For those of us who grew up in enmeshed families or with emotional incest, it feels like a death.
 And it is a death of sorts.
 The double bind comes between choosing your own life or the life of your parents.
 I had a sibling once tell me that we could never live until our parents were dead.
 I cried because I didn’t want them to die, but I wanted to live.

 Are you willing to kill your own character and personality to please your parents?
 Or are you willing to let them be unhappy with your choices so you can live?
 The answer should be logical and obvious.
 Don’t let mixed emotions steal your power.
 If you have conflicted feelings, follow the logic of truth and love.
-If you give up who you are to please others, you will lose yourself and you will never be happy and alive.
+If you give up who you are to please others, you will lose yourself and you will sacrifice your own peace and happiness.

-If you want to be true to yourself, then F the double bind and speak the truth–even when your voice shakes.
+If you want to be true to yourself, then F the double bind of narcissism and speak the truth–even when your voice shakes.